S T U N T S

 Giving Back

 The Taurus World Stunt Awards Foundation supports those injured on the job.
 The World Stunt Awards do not exist just to give the stunt community an opportunity to pat itself on the back in front of a national TV audience, they also serve as a vehicle to raise funds for the Taurus World Stunt Awards Foundation, an organization that was established to help support stunt performers who have suffered debilitating injuries in the line of duty.
 "You have to be fairly catastrophically injured to qualify," says veteran stuntwoman Jeannie Epper-Kimack, who recently performed in such films as "Wild Wild West" and "The Princess Diaries" and sits on the six-person committee of veteran stunt performers that selects the grant recipients.
 "It has to be the result of a stunt-related event that occurred during the last year or during the making of a movie that was released last year.
-You can't be someone who was driving home from work and got in a car accident."
-Click here to read the article from The Hollywood Reporter. |
+You can't be someone who was driving home from work and got in a car accident." |